Persistent homology for functionals: Introduction

 \section{Introduction}

 The interplay between the critical set of a function and the topology of its domain is a cornerstone of modern mathematics.
 Nowadays, when thinking about the pioneering work of Marston Morse, our first thought probably involves a differentiable function on a closed smooth manifold, but more general settings should also be considered.
 Morse theory in the smooth context was masterfully presented in Milnor's famous book on the subject \cite{Milnor.1963}, where he also gave a new proof of Bott's periodicity by applying Morse theory to the energy functional of paths in a Riemannian manifold, which notably goes beyond the compact setting.
-Another important example of the use of Morse's insights in an infinite context is Floer's work on the Arnold conjecture and its many ramifications in symplectic topology, as surveyed for example in \cite{Salamon.1999}.
+Another important example of the use of Morse's insights in an infinite-dimensional context is Floer's work on the Arnold conjecture and its many ramifications in symplectic topology, as surveyed for example in \cite{Salamon.1999}.
 Morse himself worked in a very general setting, publishing in the 1930s a pair of papers \cite{Morse.1937, Morse.1940} and a monograph \cite{Morse.1938} in which he established the key results of Morse theory in the broad context defined by semi-continuous functionals on metric spaces.
 He called the theory set forth in this body of work \emph{functional topology} and used it to study questions about minimal surfaces motivated by Douglas' solution to Plateau’s Problem \cite{Douglas.1931}.
-In particular, Morse and Tompkins \cite{Morse.1939, Morse.1941} used these techniques to prove a general form of \emph{Mountain Pass Theorem} --~an existence result for saddle points~-- applying to functions that are not necessarily continuous.
-From this, they deduce their \emph{Unstable Minimal Surface Theorem}, showing the existence of critical points of the Douglas functional that are not local minima.
+In particular, Morse and Tompkins \cite{Morse.1939} used these techniques to prove a general \emph{Mountain Pass Lemma} --~an existence result for saddle points~-- applying to functions that are not necessarily continuous (\cref{thm:mountain_pass}).
+From this, they deduce their \emph{Unstable Minimal Surface Theorem}, showing the existence of critical points of the Douglas functional that are not local minima (\cref{thm:unstable_minimial_surface}).
+In the intervening years, this result has been reproven and generalized in several directions using various techniques, and the problem class is still an active area of research \cite{Struwe.1984,Jost.1990,Jost.1991,Montezuma.2020,Marques.2021}.